lzubiaur/rws/README.md

-Rakuten Web Service API test in Go - Work in progress
+Go client for Rakuten Web Service API - Work in progress